Dexter Area Historical Society

 Gordon Hall

-8311 Island Lake Road Dexter, MI 48130 Gordon Hall is open during special events and by appointment only.
+8311 Island Lake Road Dexter, MI 48130 Gordon Hall is closed for renovations.
+See below for details and progress!

 |